-Belem Property Insights
+Belém Property Insights

-Why Belem Property?
+Why choose a Belém Property?

 Belém’s hospitals include São Francisco Xavier Hospital and Egas Moniz Hospital, as well as various specialty medical centers.
 Belém’s police department makes up the 26th squadron of the PSP and is located in Praça Alfonso de Albuquerque.

-Belém offers residents easy access to area beach such as Alges Beach and Caxias beach.
+Belém offers residents easy access to area beaches such as Algés Beach and Caxias beach.
 Due west of Belém, watersports await here, including swimming, jet skiing, and more.
 You can also charter a boat for a day on the Tagus River or Atlantic Ocean.
 Second homebuyers also can escape to Lisbon Camping and Bungalows for a short-term, nature-filled escape.
 Or, try the massive Sintra-Cascais Natural Park for abundant hiking, cycling, and camping opportunities.
 The park is located 24 kilometers west of Belém and borders the Atlantic Ocean.

 The best time to enjoy water sports and swimming along the coast is in August when water temperatures reach as high as 21 degrees Celsius (68 degrees Fahrenheit), while July and September experience only slightly lower water temperatures and are still fitting for water activities.

-Just past the palace lies Belém’s Centro Cultural, a multipurpose complex that hosts concerts, operas, ballets, and art exhibitions.
+Just past the palace lies Belém’s Cultural Centre, a multipurpose complex that hosts concerts, operas, ballets, and art exhibitions.
 You can also visit the Berardo Collection Museum of contemporary art.
 At the western end of Belém sits the Belém Tower gardens and the Museu do Combatente.

-In late April, Belém residents flock to the Belém Cultural Center for the annual classical music festival.
-It sees more than 70 performances over the span of a few days.
+In late April, Belém residents flock to the Cultural Center for the annual classical music festival.
+It sees more than 70 performances over the span of just a few days.
 Also in the springtime, an annual sailing regatta known as King Juan Carlos’ Cup takes place on the waters between Estoril and Cascais.
 The Lisbon Golf Coast Festival takes place at courses around Lisbon.
 During midsummer, the Tagus River plays host to Cascais International Sailing Week.

-Whether an ideal weekend involves spending time on the water or opting for a remote escape into the woods, owning a Belém property allows for both, possibly even in the same weekend.
+Whether an ideal weekend involves spending time on the water or opting for a remote escape into the woods, owning a Belem property allows for both, possibly even in the same weekend.